rampravesh22/Git-Basic/Connect Local directory to github.md

 # How To Connect Local Directory To Github
-- ## open the folder in git bash or any other terminal like powershell, Command
+- ## Open the folder in git bash or any other terminal like powershell, Command
 ```bash
    git branch